-A few days before Tết 1968, I rode a moped downtown Biên Hòa City to see my Vietnamese girlfriend and have tea.
-Traffic was always insane.
+A few days before Tết 1968, I rode a moped downtown Biên Hòa City to see my Vietnamese girlfriend and have tea Traffic was always insane.
 My moped ride had unnerved me.
-You may know how packed city streets in Vietnam always were with people, bicycles, scooters and cyclo-rickshaws.
+You may know how packed city streets in Vietnam always were with people, bicycles, scooters and cyclorickshaws.
 No one was walking around shopping, or on the streets-at all.
 It was an eerie ride.
 That day, the streets were almost totally clear...where was everybody?
 It was definitely a what the heck was that...ride through town.
 I arrived and felt very uneasy, but did not understand why.

-She poured the tea we both liked, but seemed uneasy when saying everything was alright.
+She poured Saigon tea we both liked, but seemed uneasy when saying everything was alright.
 It wasn't.
 I sensed something was very wrong, and told her I couldn't stay and had to go back to base early.
 She didn't try to convince me to stay, nor did she warn me of anything amiss happening.
 Really...spooky...vibes.
+Spooky.
+Once I got back to base I felt very relieved, and told some guys about that empty city and there was almost no one walking around.